 Pautasso, M. Ten simple rules for writing a literature review.
 Ed.
 Philip E. Bourne.
 PLoS Computational Biology 9.7 (2013): e1003149.

 1. Start your search:

-Summon - This search engine searches most of the library's databases simultaneously.
+Summon - A search engine that searches most of the library's databases simultaneously.
 It also allows you to expand your search to other libraries' collection.
 To learn more about Summon, look at this research guide: How to use Summon

 Google Scholar - Find Florida Tech journal articles and books in Google Scholar by configuring preferences in Google Scholar.
 For instructions, view this video from NCSU libraries.
 (Note: Under Settings/Library links, check off all with Florida Institute of Technology.)
 After doing this, whenever you do a search in Google Scholar, click on "Find @ Florida Tech" for direct access to articles from our licensed databases.
 You will need your Florida Tech/Tracks log in info to access these resources.

-A to Z Databases - Search for articles in individual databases, or search by Subject to find the best databases for your area of research.
+A to Z Databases - Search for articles in individual databases, or search by Subject to limit to your area of research.

 eBooks - Find the full text of all our online books.

 Citation Managers - This guide contains recommended information about citation managers such as